 Now that we’ve added conditional statements to our toolkit for building control flow, let’s explore more ways to create boolean expressions.
 So far we know two relational operators, equals and not equals, but there are a ton (well, four) more:

-age is greater than or equal to 13 it will return
+age is less than or equal to 13, it will print out a message.

 Let’s try some more!

 if statement that checks if